Dr Stuart Myers

 Emilie graduated from The University of Sydney in 1996 with a Bachelor of Applied Science (Physiotherapy).

-She resided on campus at Women's College , and represented them in swimming, diving and athletics.
+She represented in University sports including swimming, diving and athletics.

-She has over 25 years experience as a public and private Hand Physiotheapist and has volunteered extensively throughout her career.
+She has over 25 years experience as a public and private Hand Physiotherapist and has volunteered extensively throughout her career.

-She is a full member of the Australian Hand Therapy Association.
+She has been a full member of the Australian Hand Therapy Association since 2005.
 Emilie treats adult and paediatric hand and wrist conditions, and post operative cases.

-She also provides the “ONERO” bone strengthening programme and offers sport specific fitness training for sailors and foilers of all ages.
+She also provides the “ONERO” bone strengthening programme in Rose bay and offers sport specific fitness training for sailors and foilers of all ages.

 Emilie works as a Hand & Wrist Physiotherapist at Advanz Health in Waverley.

-Bookings: (This email address is being protected from spambots.
-You need JavaScript enabled to view it.) or online www.ahsmp.com.
+Bookings - email This email address is being protected from spambots.
+You need JavaScript enabled to view it. or book online www.ahsmp.com

-Emilie is licenced to provide the “ONERO “programme.
-This is a specialised evidence based exercise programme designed to improve bone health and increase bone density, particularly for individuals at risk of osteoporosis.
+Emilie is licenced to provide the “Onero “programme.
+This is an evidence based exercise programme designed to improve bone and muscle health, increase bone density, and reduce fracture risk. https://onero.academy/osteoporosis-exercises/

-Following a comprehensive Physiotherapy assessment with BMD and DXA scan review, training incorporates weight-bearing and specifically sequenced, compound resistance exercises that stimulate bone growth and enhance overall strength and balance.
+This involves an Initial Physiotherapy assessment with BMD and DXA scan analysis.
+Onero incorporates weight-training and specifically sequenced, compound resistance exercises that stimulate bone growth and enhance overall strength and power.

-Bookings email (This email address is being protected from spambots.
-You need JavaScript enabled to view it.)
+Onero Bookings only by email This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Volunteering:

-Emilie volunteered in India on two ActionAid & Sydney University trips.
+Emilie volunteered in India on two month long ActionAid & Sydney University trips.

 At the Paralympic Games in Sydney in 2000, Emilie volunteered with the Sailing teams, as well as with Sailors with disABILITIES over 2 years.